martndemus/ember-enhanced-computed/README.md

 # ember-enhanced-computed

-Enhanced the user experience of the `Ember.computed` function just a little bit.
+Enhances the user experience of the `Ember.computed` function just a little bit.

 ## Installation